Bttstrp/bootstrap-switch/README.md

 <script src="http://cdnjs.cloudflare.com/ajax/libs/bootstrap-switch/1.7/bootstrap-switch.min.js">  // from cdnjs.com
 ```

+To create your switches, you'll need to invoke bootstrapSwitch on a parent of the checkbox or radio you wish to convert.
+See the basic example below for details.

 Less
 ----
 If you want to use your bootstrap vars edit bootstrapSwitch.less and then compile the less file